 There’s also some function buttons located at the front of the opening armrest, again, these are located in an awkward place.
 A week in the UX allowed us to get used to both of these, so don’t let that put you off.
 Luckily, the climate controls are separate & are straightforward, located underneath the screen, which is always a blessing.

-Although the Lexus SatNav is pretty good & the option of Bluetooth & USB mean that accessing music or podcasts from your phone is easy, the UX doesn’t offer Apple CarPlay or Android Auto connectivity, which if you’ve tried these, allow hands free access to SMS messaging, WhatsApp & the excellent Google Maps.
+Although the Lexus SatNav is pretty good and the option of Bluetooth and USB mean that accessing music or podcasts from your phone is easy, the UX now offer’s Apple CarPlay or Android Auto connectivity, so utilising Google Maps & easier hands-free phone use is available.

 Interior space up front is great, with the wraparound dashboard still leaving plenty of knee & legroom.
 You don’t actually sit as high up in the UX as many competitors & it doesn’t feel like you’re in an SUV.
 Rear passenger space is a little compromised, especially if you’re sat behind a tall front passenger.
 The centre most rear seat suffers the most, as it’s higher than the outer seats & is only large enough for a small teen or younger.